PostHog/posthog.com/contents/tutorials/bubble-ab-tests.md

 import TestSetupLight from '../images/tutorials/bubble-ab-tests/test-setup-light.png' import TestSetupDark from '../images/tutorials/bubble-ab-tests/test-setup-dark.png'

 [Bubble](https://bubble.io/) is a great tool for building marketing websites.
-However, sometimes you may be unsure if a change will actually improve your conversion rate.
+However, sometimes you may be unsure if a change actually improves your conversion rate.
 This is where [A/B testing](/ab-testing) is helpful.
 It enables you to test and compare the results of your changes.

 This tutorial shows you how to set up A/B tests with Bubble and PostHog to get the most out of your website.